luvmysenpai228/project-sprouts/README.md

 # project-sprouts
-detection of pine needle shoots using classical computer vision algorithms
+detection of pine sprouts using classical computer vision algorithms